-Two wetland areas have been identified and delineated on the project site.
-The first is the 13-acre watercourse and pond area comprised of Oxoboxo Brook and Rockland Pond.
+A wetland area has been identified and delineated on the project site.
+It comprises a 13-acre watercourse and pond area, namely Oxoboxo Brook and Rockland Pond.
 This wetland is a large but somewhat degraded open water ecosystem.
 Oxoboxo Brook flows eventually into the Thames River, a major watercourse connected with the Long Island Sound (Atlantic Ocean).
 No work is proposed within this wetland, but a portion of the development area coincides with the wetland's 50-foot upland review area.

-The second wetland area on the project site is a small (<1ac) man-made channelized wetland in the northeast corner of 375 Maple Avenue.
+An intermittent watercourse is also present in the northeast corner of 375 Maple Avenue.
 The channel formed as a result of the discharge of stormwater over time by the Town of Montville's 30" storm pipe (identified on plans).
-This wetland appears to have existed for fewer than 50 years based on available online mapping from CTECO (although the pipe itself appears to be older than 50 years) and is not associated with any watercourse.
+This wwatercotrse appears to have existed for fewer than 50 years based on available online mapping from CTECO (although the pipe itself appears to be older than 50 years) and is not associated with any natural watercourse.
 CLA believes it to have a small impact on groundwater recharge.
-The wetlands principal functions and the impacts to this and downstream wetlands are evaluated and detailed in the Wetland Letter Report.
+Principal functions and impacts are evaluated and detailed in the Wetland Letter Report.